-The Advanced Certificate in Supported Employment (ACSE) aims to build capabilities of disability employment professionals in order to enable them to provide better employment and employability support for persons with disabilities.
+The Advanced Certificate in Supported Employment (ACSE) aims to build capabilities of job coaches in providing employment and employability support for persons with disabilities.

 A minimum of three GCE ‘O’ Level credits and a minimum English Language (speaking, reading, writing and listening) proficiency level equivalent to C6 GCE ‘O’ level or Employability Skills System Workplace Literacy (WPL) Level 6 is required.
 Applicants are required to upload their GCE ‘O’ Level Certification or equivalent certification during the online registration process.

 Upon completion of the course, graduates will be able to:

 - Describe the roles and responsibilities of a job coach in supported employment